Joe-Collins-1986/Hangman/README.md

    2. cars
    3. countries

-   Dependant on the topic selected the reandom word will be taken form the appropriate list.
+   Dependant on the topic selected the random word will be taken form the appropriate list.

-   If the user selects play again the word will be removed from the list so that it can not be duplicated.
+   If the user selects play again the word will be removed from the list so that it cannot be duplicated.
    <br>

    ---